-I am a long-term multiple myeloma (MM) survivor.
-I have learned that MM patients, survivors, and caregivers trust their board-certified oncologist to prescribe therapies that are based on research – thoroughly researched and tested therapies that they believe will treat their newly diagnosed multiple myeloma.
+I received my multiple myeloma diagnosis in early 1994.
+I have learned that myeloma (MM) patients, survivors, and caregivers trust their board-certified oncologist to prescribe therapies that are based on research – thoroughly researched and tested therapies that they believe will treat their newly diagnosed multiple myeloma.

 The challenges listed below question whether the trust that we MM patients put in our oncologists is well-founded.